Last Updated on October 11, 2021 by Boniface Muriuki

-Cooking is all fun until you start encountering unfamiliar measuring metrics.
+Cooking is all fun until you start encountering unfamiliar measuring units.
 For example, how many tablespoons in 1/3 cup?
 How many ounces in a quart?
-If you’ve yourself in the metric conversion dilemma, then we’ve got your back!
+If you’ve yourself in the units conversion dilemma, then we’ve got your back!

-This article details various conversion metrics that give cooks a hard time when deciding on the weight/volume of ingredients to use for a specific recipe.
+This article details various conversion units that give cooks a hard time when deciding on the weight/volume of ingredients to use for a specific recipe.
 Read on for insightful tips.

 Why Metric Conversion is Important

-If you love cooking, you’ll appreciate the importance of hacking the metrics question.
+If you love cooking, you’ll appreciate the importance of hacking the measuring units question.
 A meal that would otherwise have been scrumptious can become unpalatable because of an excess ingredient!

 Yes, if a recipe states that you add 2 tablespoons of olive oil (or any other ingredient), you should be careful to follow the instruction, lest your meal becomes a waste.

-While following the instruction is the easier part, there is the more complicated assignment of knowing the exact amount of ingredients required when using the measuring metrics available at your disposal.
+While following the instruction is the easier part, there is the more complicated assignment of knowing the exact amount of ingredients required when using the measuring units available at your disposal.

 For example, when you have a recipe stating amounts in Quarts while your measuring container is in cups, you must get the conversion right to hack the recipe.